CryptoDevWill/twitter-v2-simple/README.md

 ### Unfollow a user
 You can also unfollow a user by passing the users id as an argument.
-Note* Use the getUser() function to get the users id.

 ```js
 //Async Function
 const unfollowed = await twitter.unfollow('783214')
 console.log(unfollowed)
 ```
-Returns a boolean following object with the value of true or false.
+Returns a boolean following object with the value of false.
 ```js
 { following: false }
 ```